 The school is committed to equality for children, parents/carers and staff.
-At Ellwood Primary School we will not discriminate against anyone on the grounds of their ability, racial or ethnic origin, gender, sexual orientation, religious beliefs or disabilities.
+At Ellwood Primary School we will not discriminate against anyone on the grounds of their ability, racial or ethnic origin, age, pregnancy and maternity, gender (including identity/transgender), sexual orientation, religious beliefs or disabilities.
 The school welcomes its duty not to be discriminatory in its practices.
 The care for each child is central to the school's aims and provision.
 The school's curriculum is enhanced by children learning to understand and respect differences of gender, race, religion, age, ability, disability and social disadvantage, sexual orientation or any other personal characteristics.